tiepdotme/serenade-wind/_posts/2020-09-14-survey-sea-trial-part-2.md

  - [Second Hand Smitty](https://www.youtube.com/watch?v=HhDyI-oQtNo) - Here is another DIY version following Don Casey's book to conduct a 30 minute survey a 1977 Cape Dory 28.
 I really like the information shared in this video, especially the title scrawl that annotates the tips from Don Casey's book.

  - [Port Credit Marine Surveys](http://www.pcmarinesurveys.com/Marine%20Survey%20101.htm) - Saving the best for last... this is a Marine Survey 101 which will save you hundreds of dollars if you're willing to make some observations to identify red flags for yourself and avoid having to hire a surveyor more than once.

-However, I am at a loss what to do once I collect all of these observations from a DIY approach.
-How can one ascertain the cost of repairs based on this information?

-An accredited marine surveyor would be able to supply you with those rough estimates.
+We have added this link to our [resources](https://serenadewind.com/resources/) page.

 # Takeaways